Jesse Chism

 Jesse Chism (born March 4, 1980) is an American politician.
 He is a Democrat representing District 85 in the Tennessee House of Representatives.

+Early life and education

+Chism studied in Overton High School.
+In 2003, Chism received a Bachelor of Science in Business Administration from Morehouse College with a focus in Marketing /Economics.
+In 2012, he received a Master of Arts (MA), Education from Union University.

+He is a former high school teacher with Memphis City Schools.

+He previously worked as a Disaster Inspector for Federal Emergency Management Agency (FEMA).
+Between 2013 and 2016, he was the Program Director for the Tennessee Mental Health Consumers Association.

+He is currently a real estate investor.
+He is the president of Chism Consulting.

 Political career

 In 2018, former District 85 representative Johnnie Turner announced that she would not seek another term.
-Chism ran for her seat, won a four-way Democratic primary with 35.7% of the vote, and was unopposed in the general election.
-He is running for re-election in 2020.
+Chism ran for his seat, won a four-way Democratic primary with 35.7% of the vote, and was unopposed in the general election.
+He successfully ran for re-election in 2020.
+He run for re-election in 2024.

-As of June 2020, Chism serves on the following committees:
+As of April 2024, Chism serves on the following committees: